Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Introduction

-The critical density is the characteristic scale of the quantum gravity in the framework, as a consequence, the cosmological constant problem appearing in the naive quantum general relativity is more readily understood.
+An important feature of the framework is that the critical density $\lambda$ is the characteristic scale of the quantum gravity, as a consequence, the cosmological constant problem appearing in the naive quantum general relativity is more readily understood.
 Since the natural scale of the cosmological constant is no longer the Planck scale, which is $10^{120}$ times the observed value, but of order of the critical density $\lambda$.
 And the fraction in the critical density $\Omega_{\Lambda}=\frac{\Lambda}{8\pi G\lambda}\approx0.7$ of order one is given by the counter term to the spacetime volume flow, which is related to a Ricci flow of the late epoch isotropic and homogeneous spacetime.
-Phenomenologically speaking, the Ricci flow and its counter term blurs the spacetime coordinate and equivalently universally broadens the spectral line.
-The broadening contributes a universal variance to the redshift, thus the redshift-distance relation is modified at second order in the Taylor's series expanding the distance in powers of the redshift, which gives rise to an equivalent accelerating expansion of the universe as the quantum version Equivalence Principle asserts \citep{Luo2015Dark,Luo:2015pca,Luo:2019iby,Luo:2021zpi}.
-Since the redshift variance (over the redshift mean squared) is independent to the specific energies of the spectral lines, so they are seen universally accelerating ``free-falling'' (in fact expanding), and the uniform acceleration now is not merely a specific property of the spectral lines, but measures and be interpreted as the universal property of the quantum spacetime itself.
+Phenomenologically speaking, the Ricci flow and its counter term blurs the spacetime coordinate and equivalently universally broadens the spectral lines (as the universe expanding tracers).
+The broadening contributes a universal variance to the redshift, thus the redshift-distance relation is modified at second order in Taylor's series expanding the distance in powers of the redshift, which gives rise to an equivalent accelerating expansion of the universe as the quantum version Equivalence Principle asserts \citep{Luo2015Dark,Luo:2015pca,Luo:2019iby,Luo:2021zpi}.
+Since the redshift variance (over the redshift mean squared) is independent to the specific energies of the spectral lines, so they are seen universally accelerating ``free-falling'' (in fact expanding), and the uniform acceleration now is not merely a specific property of the spectral lines, but measures and be interpreted as the universal property of the quantum spacetime.

+When a distant earth observer measures the rotation velocities of spiral galaxies at galactic long distance scale, the mechanism works in a similar way.
+What the observer measures is not directly the rotation velocity of the spiral galaxy but its Doppler (red and blue) shifts induced broadening of the spectral lines (as the rotation tracers) with respect to the ones in laboratory (as the starting reference).
+As the galaxy is sufficiently redshifted at long distance scale, the spectral lines themselves are intrinsically quantum broadened, interpreted as the quantum variance or fluctuation of the distant spacetime coordinates based on the quantum Equivalence Principle.
+Thus it gives additional correction to the Doppler broadening and enhances the rotation velocities.